 If you have questions about this procedure:

-Regarding student complaints, please contact Kerry Levett email@example.com in the Office of Academic and Student Affairs, and
+Regarding student complaints, please contact Paul Jarrell email@example.com in the Office of Academic and Student Affairs (Bldg 3), and

-Regarding staff complaints, please contact Dennis Carr firstname.lastname@example.org in the Human Resources department.
+Regarding staff complaints, please contact Shane Turner firstname.lastname@example.org in the Human Resources department (Bldg 3).

 If you want to report any harassment or discrimination based on sex, gender identity, sexual misconduct or sexual assault, use the Sexual Misconduct, Sexual Harassment and Gender-Based Discrimination Complaint Process.

-This procedure explains the reporting process if you believe an employee or student has violated the College's discrimination and harassment policies based on race, age, color, ethnicity, national origin, veteran status, disability or religion or whistleblowing or retaliation against any person who participates in the complaint process.
-It is designed to provide all members of the College community with a process for reporting incidents of discrimination or harassment, and to provide for prompt and effective response to and resolution of reports of discrimination or harassment.
+This procedure explains the reporting process if you believe an employee or student or someone else associated with the College (volunteer, vendor, lessee, etc.) has violated the College's discrimination and harassment policies based on race, age, color, ethnicity, national origin, veteran status, disability or religion or whistleblowing or retaliation against any person who participates in the complaint process.
+This process is designed to provide all members of the College community with a m for reporting incidents of discrimination or harassment, and to provide for prompt and effective response to and resolution of reports of discrimination or harassment.
 It supports the College’s commitment to meaningful equal opportunity and diversity at the college.